 Tahitians were supporters of free love.
 Even a married girl could spend the night with another man.
-Therefore, jealousy was considered inappropriate.
+Jealousy was considered inappropriate.

 Unlike Van Gogh, Gauguin did not like impasto technique.
 Imposed a thin layer of paint.
 Therefore, through the paint it is easy to see the weaving of the canvas.